-If life here were perfect, would anyone want to go to heaven?
-Think about it: we all want to go to heaven, but no one wants to die, even though life is hard here.
+If life here on earth were perfect, would anyone want to go to heaven?
+Think about it: we all want to go to heaven, but no one wants to die, even though life is often incredibly hard here.

 You may not be getting something you have been praying for a long time.
 It might be something that others get so easily, but for you, you are begging God for answers, yet without seeing it.

-If this is you, look at the circumstances differently.
-Could it be the Lord is balancing things in your life?
+If this is you, consider looking at the circumstances of your life differently.
+Could it be that the Lord is balancing some areas in your life?

 Instead of begging God for what you do not have, start thanking Him for all you do have.

-Instead of feeling badly about what you are missing on earth, start asking the Lord to give you the heart to experience some areas of your life in the heavenly realm.
+Instead of feeling badly about what you are missing in this earth realm, start asking the Lord to give you the heart to experience some areas of your life in the heavenly realm.

 Point to ponder

-“If we lack balance in our lives we are candidates for burnout” James Baker Jr.
+Quote – “If we lack balance in our lives, we are candidates for burnout” James Baker Jr.

-Pastor James Baker, Jr. and our leadership team are especially thankful for those of you who provided financial donations and support in the month of September 2018 by partnering with us in efforts to advance the kingdom of God in this 21st century season: Special thanks to Ms. Quiana Volney, Ms. Annette Straker, Mr. David Straker, Mr. Kenneth Washington, Ms. Darlene Simmons, Ms. Mable Bazemore, Ms. Evelyn Rosado, Ms. Itholear Abbott, Mrs. Barbara Mason, Ms. Theresa Lewis, Ms. Jeanette Grant, Ms. Judith Battle, Ms. Angela Battle, Ms. Evonne Bazemore, Ms. Rita McGuffin, Mr. William Jones, Mr. Stan Harewood, Ms. Angie Scraders-Murphy, Mr. Calvin Jackson, Mrs. Angela Harrison, and Ms. Gertrude Scott.
+Pastor James Baker, Jr. and our leadership team are especially thankful for those of you who provided financial donations and support in the month of September 2020, by partnering with us in efforts to advance the kingdom of God in this 21st century season: Special thanks to Ms. Cynthia Waiters-Artis, Ms. Annette Straker, Ms. Rita McGuffin, Mr. Kenneth Washington, Ms. Darlene Simmons, Ms. Mable Bazemore, Ms. Evelyn Rosado, Ms. Itholear Abbott, Mrs. Barbara Mason, Ms. Theresa Lewis, Ms. Jeanette Grant, Ms. Judith Battle, Ms. Angela Battle, Ms. Evonne Bazemore, Ms. Rita McGuffin, Mr. William Jones, Mr. Stan Harewood, Ms. Angie Scraders-Murphy, Mr. Calvin Jackson, Mrs. Angela Harrison, and Ms. Gertrude Scott.

 Follow me on Twitter @James Baker_jr as I endeavor to encourage and empower leaders of today and tomorrow!